Coronations in Africa: Toro Kingdom

-Yorubaland (Benin, Nigeria & Togo)
+Yorubaland (Benin, Nigeria and Togo)

 A coronation is known as Ìwúyè, meaning the action of bestowing a chieftaincy title.
 Relative rank amongst the dynastic paramount chieftains of the Yoruba people of Benin, Nigeria and Togo is determined by the answering of three questions: Is a chief a direct descendant of the medieval emperor Oduduwa, is he entitled to wear a ceremonial crown, and how long has said crown been in his family?
 If a chieftain's earliest pioneering ancestor left the emperor's kingdom of Ile-Ife with the crown that is now used to crown him in his own kingdom during his coronation ceremony, and if he claims direct descent from Oduduwa himself, then he is traditionally viewed by the Yoruba as a king of the highest possible rank (with him being surpassed in such a case by only the pre-eminent Yoruba monarchs, such as the Ooni of contemporary Ile-Ife and the Alaafin of Oyo).

-Pre-coronation rites that are common amongst the Yoruba include an election to the office of king by the subordinate chiefs of the realm, confirmation of said election by the Ifa oracle, going into the Ipebi ritual confinement (during which a would be king learns the various traditions of his people) and swearing to a series of oaths tied to the kingship.
+Pre-coronation rites that are common amongst the Yoruba include an election to the office of king by the subordinate chiefs of the realm, confirmation of said election by the Ifa oracle, going into the Ipebi ritual confinement (during which a would-be king learns the various traditions of his people) and swearing to a series of oaths tied to the kingship.
 Only after all of the foregoing has occurred is the king installed according to local custom (In Egbaland, for example, the crown is placed upon the king's head by a chieftess known as the Moshade, who is subsequently regarded as his ritual mother because she did so).